 Buying a New Home – The Search Begins

 Once you have an idea of how much house you qualify for, the fun can really begin.
 If you’ve made it this far, congratulations!
-You’re well on your way to seeing your dreams of home ownership come true.
+You’re well on your way to seeing your dreams of homeownership come true.
 After that first rush of excitement, you’ll be ready to tackle the next big task of finding the home that’s right for you.
 Start with our homebuyer’s wish list to get your thought process flowing.
 If you’re ready to start your search, click here Find Your Home.

 Creating Your New Home Wish List